Procedures at Heart of Aviation Safety Management

 - Safety Chart: How to Monitor Aviation SMS' Policies and Procedures?

 Safety Procedures Prevent Incidents & Assist with Recovery

 Takeoff and landings are the most dangerous part of a flight being so close to the ground with very little time to troubleshoot if an emergency arises.
-Having the ability to immediately know what it is I have to do to when a problem arises will make the difference between being able to fly again.
+Having the ability to immediately know what it is I have to do when a problem arises will make the difference between being able to fly again.